joigalcar3/DataGatheringUE4/README.md

 7. Follow the steps in ["Creating and Setting Up Unreal Environment"](https://microsoft.github.io/AirSim/unreal_custenv/) from the AirSim documentation, using the project you created instead of LandscapeMountains, so you can skip steps 1 and 2.
 If you have already opened your new project in UE4, then you can also skip step 3.
-In step 5, it suggests copying the Unreal/Plugins folder into your new environment folder.
+In step 5, make sure to run *build.cmd* before copying the Unreal/Plugins folder as mentioned in the note.
+Then, in the *Plugins* folder you just copied, search for the *AirSim/Source* folder, delete its contents and clone in it the author's repository called Airlib_FDD.
+This repository contains the modified Airlib library with the required functions that allow the Python API to interact with the UE4 simulator in order to collect the dataset we need.
+Then, proceed with the rest of the steps found in ["Creating and Setting Up Unreal Environment"](https://microsoft.github.io/AirSim/unreal_custenv/).
-Instead, we copy the *Airsim/Unreal/Environments/Blocks/Plugins* folder, since it has the built modified AirSim version we want to use.
-At the end of this step, you should have the City environment opened from the C++, not from the UE4 launcher.
+At the end, you should have the City environment opened from the C++, not from the UE4 launcher.

 8. In the UE4 editor you should see the “*ModularCity*” folder in the Content Browser tab, as in the image below.
 Open “*Content/ModularCity/maps/ModularCity*” by double clicking on the corresponding icon.
 Then you will see the loaded